Thermal quantum coherence of two-qutrit Heisenberg XXZ model with Herring-Flicker coupling and Dzyaloshinskii-Moriya interaction under magnetic field: Numerical results

 \section{Numerical results}

 This section will quantitatively investigate several elements of entanglement in a two--spin--qutrit Heisenberg XXZ chain with z--axis of DM interaction in terms of the HF coupling distance $R$ for various temperatures and magnetic field values.
-Firstly, we will explore negativity $\mathcal{N}$ as a function of temperature $T$ for different $R$ and magnetic field values by fixing the z--axis DM interaction such as $D_z=1$.
-Secondly, for a given temperature $T$, coupling distance $R$, and magnetic field $B$, we display the negativity $\mathcal{N}$ as a function of z--axis DM interaction.
-Finally, we will adjust the z--axis DM interaction for the value $D_z=1$ to plot the negativity $\mathcal{N}$ as a function of the HF coupling distance $R$, temperature $T$, and magnetic field $B$.
+Firstly, we will explore coherence $\mathcal{C}_{l_1}$ as a function of temperature $T$ for different $R$ and magnetic field values by fixing the z--axis DM interaction such as $D_z=0.5$.
+Secondly, for a given temperature $T$, coupling distance $R$, and magnetic field $B$, we display the coherence $\mathcal{C}_{l_1}$ as a function of z--axis DM interaction.
+Finally, we will adjust the z--axis DM interaction for the value $D_z=1$ to plot the coherence $\mathcal{C}_{l_1}$ as a function of the HF coupling distance $R$, temperature $T$, and magnetic field $B$.

-In figure (\ref{f1}), we plot the negativity $\mathcal{N}$ as a function of temperature for different HF coupling distances $R$ (Fig. \ref{f1}(a)) and magnetic field $B$ (Fig. \ref{f1}(b)).
-In Fig. \ref{f1}(a), the negativity is plotted as a function of the temperature $T$ for $R = 0.3, 0.6, 0.9$ and the other parameters are set as $D_z=B = 1$.
-At high temperatures, the negativity is cancelled, which means that the state's system becomes separable.
-Moreover, for a fixed value of $T$, the negativity increases with increasing HF coupling distance $R$.
-From Fig. \ref{f1}(b) when $B = 0$, the maximally entangled state $|\varphi_2\rangle=|\varphi_7\rangle$ is the ground state with eigenvalue $-r$ with the maximum entanglement, i.e., $N = 0.9616$.
-Furthermore, when $T$ rises, the negativity lowers owing to the mixture of other states with the maximally entangled state.
-The state $|11>$ is changing into the ground state for strong magnetic fields $B$ ($B =1.2)$, meaning that there is no entanglement at $T = 0$.
-As a result, as $T$ grows, the maximally entangled states mix with the unentangled state $|11>$, hence increasing entanglement.
-Negativity decreases with rising magnetic field $B$ for a given value of $T$ until it reaches zero at higher temperatures.
+In figure (\ref{f1}), we plot the coherence $\mathcal{C}_{l_1}$ as a function of temperature for different HF coupling distances $R$ (Fig. \ref{f1}(a)) and magnetic field $B$ (Fig. \ref{f1}(b)).
+In Fig. \ref{f1}(a), the coherence is plotted as a function of the temperature $T$ for $R = 0.3, 0.6, 0.9$ and the other parameters are set as $D_z=B = 0.5$.
+At high temperatures, the coherence is cancelled, which means that the state's system becomes separable.
+Moreover, for a fixed value of $T$, the coherence increases with increasing HF coupling distance $R$.
+From Fig. \ref{f1}(b) when $B = 0$, the minimally entangled state $|\varphi_3\rangle$ or $|\varphi_4\rangle$ is the ground state with eigenvalue $\gamma J(R)$ with the minimum entanglement, i.e., $\mathcal{C}_{l_1}= 0$.
+Furthermore, when $T$ rises, the coherence lowers owing to the mixture of other states with the maximally entangled state.
+As a result, as $T$ grows, the maximally entangled states mix with the unentangled states $|\varphi_3\rangle$ or $|\varphi_4\rangle$, hence increasing entanglement.
+Coherence decreases with rising magnetic field $B$ for a given value of $T$ until it reaches zero at higher temperatures.